Zum Hauptinhalt springen

 Medication

-There is no vaccination against malaria!
+There is no successful vaccination against malaria available!

 There are various prescription malaria medicines for prevention (prophylaxis).
 In addition, there are stand-by medicines that can be taken with you to be able to act immediately in case of an illness ("fire extinguisher").
 Which medicines are the right ones depends on many factors.
 Drug intolerance, regular use of other medicines or, for example, the age of the traveller can be important influencing factors.